MichaelCurrin/python-twitter-guide/deploy.md

 $ npm run build
 ```

+This can be done locally or on Netlify - see [netlify.toml](/netlify.toml).

-The output will go to a directory called `build`.
+The output will go to an unversioned directory named `build`.

 #### Notes on converting to a static site